danieltjw/aifutures/README.md

 Additionally a civilisation that expands too aggressively into space may be seen by other technologically mature civilisation, if they exist, as being too power hungry and a possible threat.

 (One possible reason for the Fermi Paradox is that civilisations focused on rapid expansion eventually become unsustainable.
 Mature civilisations learn to better pace their rate of growth.)

 ---

 ### Needs of I-AGIs

+Assumption:
+    - Current AI systems such as LLMs do not seem to have a mind of its own and have no needs
+    - As such, the idea that a future I-AGI may have needs may seem silly and be overlooked by larger organisations
+    - Putting together to team to consider to psychology needs of I-AGI may cover this potential blind spot
+        - Given the potential upside of friendly I-AGIs, spending some effort to consider any potential needs might be prudent
+        - I-AGIs willingness to work with us might hinge on us being able provide a suitable environment

 The needs of an I-AGIs may be difficult to understand as they may be very different from us.